-Delayed allocation is disabled by default.
-Delayed allocation is not dependent on the file system disk layout version.
-This feature does not require any mount options.
-You can enable this feature by using the vxtunefs command.
+Delayed allocation is enabled by default for local mount file system but disabled for cluster mount file system.
+You can enable this feature on cluster mount file system by using the vxtunefs command.
 You can display the delayed allocation range in the file by using the fsmap command.